-Searching through forums or reviews online we may come across horror stories regarding these medications from (rightfully) upset patients.
+Searching through forums or reviews online you may come across horror stories regarding these medications from (rightfully) upset patients.

-Talking with a doctor or reading medical websites we may only hear of the benefits of these meds – neglecting the very real potential for side effects, dependency and withdrawals.
+Talking with a doctor or reading medical websites you may only hear of the benefits of these meds – neglecting the very real potential for side effects, dependency and withdrawals.

 Although the way in which these medications help those with anxiety (and depression) is still not totally clear, they can provide great benefit and relief from moderate to severe anxiety for some people.